dennishatton/TI-99-4a_SD_Disk_Project/README.md

 Allows TI to use floppy images on SD card

+Note:<br />
-Note:	6/6/22 	SD_Drive PCB removed 5v from pin 26 of 27C64 and tied to pin 7 of 74LS259,
+	6/6/22 	SD_Drive PCB removed 5v from pin 26 of 27C64 and tied to pin 7 of 74LS259,<br />
-		To allow optional 16k rom with CALL VOLMGR in DSR.
+	To allow optional 16k rom with CALL VOLMGR in DSR.<br />
-	5/27/22 Added Volume Manager EA5 to load into memory
+	5/27/22 Added Volume Manager EA5 to load into memory<br />

 	I have also uploaded 32K board, RS232/PIO board and ESP-01 adaptor for Telnet transfers